Loading...

 Similar signs show up across Mexico and U.S. states, including Alabama, Mississippi, and Texas.
 Sediment layers in Mexico underwent liquefaction, where shaking turned soil temporarily into liquid.

 In the southern U.S., researchers documented deep cracks and faults formed during violent shaking.
-Tsunami deposits in these regions confirm giant waves followed the impact.
+Tsunami deposits in these regions confirm that giant waves followed the impact.

 ALSO READ | Anthropic Cuts OpenAI’s Claude API Access Citing Terms of Service Breach